XDeboratti/rtd-tutorial/docs/source/usage.rst

 Usage with Data on the GPU
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This  works just like with data on the host, you just have to change the device of your torch tensors to ``device='cuda'`` and potentially add the respective gpu index.
-Additionally you can tell ggnn to return the result of the *k*-nearest neighbor search on the GPU with ``my_ggnn.set_return_results_on_gpu(True)``.
+This works just like with data on the host, but the device of the torch tensors must be set to ``device='cuda'`` and possibly the respective gpu index must be added.
+Additionally, ggnn can return the result of the *k*-nearest neighbor search on the GPU with ``my_ggnn.set_return_results_on_gpu(True)``.
+If not set, the results will be on the host.

 .. code:: python